 However, organizing this trip may seem complicated if you’ve never been to South Korea.
-That’s why we’ve created this guide to help you planning a trip to South Korea!
+That’s why we’ve created this guide to help you plan a trip to South Korea!

 Enjoy your travel to South Korea!